- Phone: (630) 851-4566

 - Fax: (630) 851-4870

-She conducts safety analyses and formal risk assessments of industrial machinery as well as consumer products including: children's products, sports and exercise equipment, fall protection equipment, and indoor and outdoor power equipment.
+She conducts safety analyses and formal risk assessments of industrial machinery as well as consumer products including: children's products, sports and exercise equipment, playgrounds, fall protection equipment, and indoor and outdoor power equipment.
 Ms. Mathias regularly works with manufacturers, guiding them through the risk assessment and documentation process.

 Her work in accident reconstruction utilizes the scientific method to evaluate the interplay between the physical data, injury evidence, and human factors and biomechanical limitations for a given accident scenario.
 She applies this methodology to accidents involving industrial machinery, consumer products, falls, automotive, and railroad scenarios.